Where do I begin?

-If you’re a single Catholic woman, age 18–40, or a high school girl, 15–17, you’re welcome to inquire about religious life and our Benedictine community.
-On these pages, you’ll find lots of information to help you along the way.
+If you’re a single Catholic woman, age 18–40, or a high school girl, 14–17, you’re welcome to inquire about religious life and our Benedictine community.
+On our vocation pages, you’ll find lots of information to help you along the way.
 Know that we’re here to walk with you.
-We’d be happy to answer your questions, send you information and a DVD about our community, and welcome you to our monastery for a visit.
+We’d be happy to answer your questions, send you information about our community, and welcome you to our monastery for a visit.

 The Inquiry Stage is the first step in your decision-making process—your discernment.
 This stage is open to women and girls ages 15–40.
 You’ll learn more about monastic life and how our monastic community is different from other religious communities that are apostolic, contemplative, or cloistered.